diya-git/diya-git/README.md

-### Hi there 👋
+### Hi there 👋, I'm Diya Nazeer

-I'm Diya Nazeer, a second-year B.Tech Computer Science and Engineering student at LBS Institute of Technology for Women.
-I'm passionate about technology and eager to grow in the field of computer science.
+Curious about technology, learning every day, and building as I go.
 ---

 ### 🌱 What I'm Learning
 I recently explored Python through the 'Joy of Computing using Python' course on NPTEL and can't wait to use these skills in real-world projects!
 I'm excited to learn more about software development.

----

-### 💡 Goals
-- *Short-term:* Improve my programming skills and work on projects.
-- *Long-term:* Secure an internship to gain practical experience.

 ---